-What might be the earliest-known entry of the word "algorithm" in a dictionary can be found in Samuel Johnson's Dictionary of the English Language from 1785.
+One of the earliest-known entries of the word "algorithm" in a dictionary can be found in Samuel Johnson's Dictionary of the English Language from 1785.

 The entry on page 130 reads (approximately):